 Note that the Process Diagrams shown in this Appendix A are for information only.
 In the event of any contradiction between the process represented in this Appendix and the process described elsewhere in this STCP, then the text elsewhere in this STCP shall prevail.

-Appendix B – LJRPs
+Appendix B – LJRPs and DRZPs